Limits of real numbers in the binary signed digit representation: Convergence theorem

+As we can see, in the direct case the lookahead depends in a way linearly on the modulus $M$ of convergence, whereas in the indirect case it depends quadratically on $M$.
+Furthermore, if the modulus of convergence is asymptotically lower than $\lambda_n 3n$, the indirect algorithm should outperform the direct one.

+As a first test we run both algorithms in Haskell on the constant sequence $F:=\lambda_n u_0$ which converges with the constant modulus $\lambda_p 0$.
+Here $u_0$ is a pseudo-random stream of $\mathbf{Sd}$ generated with the Haskell $\mathtt{System.Random}$ package.
+To test the dependence of the two algorithms on the modulus of convergence we artificially set different moduli and compute different amounts of digits.
+All measurements are the average for $n=10$ tries with different random numbers in seconds.

-As a second experiment we take the geometric series $(x^n)_n$ for some $|x|\leq 0.5$.
+\\ As a second experiment we take the geometric series $(x^n)_n$ for some $|x|\leq 0.5$.
 This is a Cauchy-sequence converging to $0$ with modulus $\lambda_pp$, since for $n\leq m$ and $|x|\leq0.5$ we have

-For this test we use the Haskell $\mathtt{System.Random}$ package to generate a pseudo-random stream $u$ of $\mathbf{Sd}$.
-Then we put a $0$ in front to ensure that the absolute value is bounded by $0.5$.
-Then we run both algorithms for the sequence $us$ given by
+Again we generate pseudorandom sequences $u$ and here we put a $0$ in front to ensure that the absolute value is bounded by $0.5$.
+Then we run both algorithms for the sequence $F$ given by

 where $\mathtt{cCoIMult}$ is the algorithm from \cite{schwichtenberg2021sdmult}.
-The results below are the average over $n=15$ runs.
+The results below are the average over $n=15$ tests.
 The direct algorithm did not terminate in a reasonable amount of time ($\leq 30$ minutes) for $n\geq30$ digits.
 As expected the indirect algorithm is better here, since the modulus of convergence is the identity here.